What is the European Law Moot Court?

 Participating can be a great Plus on your CV and for the reputation of your University, but most of all it is a once-in-a-lifetime Human & Professional experience.

 The case, as every year, is published on this website on September 1st.

 80 to 100 student teams from European & USA Universities register and send us their applicant & defendant written pleadings until the end of November.

-Once the submissions are anonymized, the written pleadings are distributed to our ELMC Judges who carry out a double blind marking of the pleadings.
+Once the submissions are anonymized, the written pleadings are distributed to our ELMC Judges who carry out a double-blind marking of the pleadings.

 Four Regional Finals are held in European and US Universities over the four weekends of February.
-From Thursday afternoon to Sunday morning, students from dozens of nationalities face constant questions of our Judges.
+From Thursday afternoon to Sunday morning, students from dozens of nationalities face constant questions from our Judges.
 What better way to choose the best litigators, in substance and form, who will have the unique opportunity to plead before the real Judges of the Court of Justice of the European Union?

-The Court of Justice of the European Union hosts the European Final of the European Law Moot Court on Friday, at the end of March beginning of April every year.
+The Court of Justice of the European Union hosts the European Final of the European Law Moot Court on Friday, at the end of March/beginning of April every year.